Introduction to full disk encryption

 - Lahey Hospital: In 2011, a laptop housing the PII of around 600 patients was stolen from an unlocked room due to which the hospital had to pay $850,000 in HIPAA fines.

-Following softwares can be used for encrypting and protecting the data present on the system –
+The following software can be used for encrypting and protecting the data present on the system:

 - Microsoft Bitlocker